-At 31 March 2023, the Council has plans in place for a number of capital schemes relating to the construction or enhancement of Property, Plant and Equipment budgeted to cost £517m over the next three years.
-This was subsequently revised following the 2022/23 Capital Outturn Report approved by the Cabinet Committee in June 2023 and now stands at £556m.
-Similar commitments at 31 March 2022 were £525m.
+At 31 March 2024, the Council has plans in place for a number of capital schemes relating to the construction or enhancement of Property, Plant and Equipment budgeted to cost £491m over the next three years.
+A first formal review of the 3 year programme, in light of 2023/24 Outturn, is due to be considered by the Council's Cabinet Committee in July 2024.
+Similar commitments at 31 March 2023 were £517m.
 The major commitments are:

-- Investment in Schools £36m
+- Investment in Schools £22m

-- Investment in Highways £70m
+- Investment in Highways and Bridges £68m

-- Investment in Council Housing Stock £220m
+- Investment in Council Housing Stock £236m

-- Investment in Private Housing £16m
+- Investment in Private Housing £19m

+- Investment in Carbon Reduction £20m

-- Investment in Museums £19m
+- Investment in Museums and Heritage £9m

+- Investment in Corporate Assets Estate £30m

-- Albion Square regeneration £55m
+- Albion Square regeneration £16m

-- Queens Gardens regeneration £13m
+- Queens Gardens regeneration £10m

-- Carbon Reduction Schemes £34m